Reading Time: 4 minutes

 1. Delete all e-mails that seem to be suspicious and untrustworthy.

-This can include an e-mail you don’t recognise, or a person you have never known who begin e-mailing you.
+This can include an e-mail you don’t recognise, or a person you have never who begin e-mailing you.
 Be aware of anyone asking for personal details, money, or being too friendly without knowing them.
 Another giveaway is spelling mistakes and e-mail addresses that aren’t official.
 When in doubt, the best idea is to delete it.

 2. Ignore advertisements and offers that appear “too good to be true.”